-As it will be shown in this report, it is not always clear how to formulate many of the ethical questions raised by the various effects of global climate change, and on what basis to choose between different formulations.
+As it will be shown in this report, it is not always clear how to conceptualize many of the ethical questions raised by the various effects of global climate change, and on what basis to choose between different conceptualizations.
+It is also not clear how to interpret the common but differentiated responsibilities that international organizations, nation states, governments, non-governmental organizations, businesses, or individuals may have in responding to global climate change.
 Similarly, it is not always clear whether our conventional approaches to moral decision-making, or the dominant conceptual frameworks we use in this regard, are adequate to articulate the ethical challenges of global climate change and our responses to it.

-It is exactly with this kind of uncertainty in mind that this report was drafted, in particular to offer some guidelines in a situation where few, if any guidelines are obvious.
+It is with this kind of uncertainty in mind that this report was drafted, in particular to offer some guidelines in a situation where few, if any guidelines are obvious.
 At minimum, one of the objectives of this report is to stimulate rational debate about the moral basis of our responses to climate change, on the policy level as well as in the domain of action.

-Building on previous work done in COMEST on environmental ethics, this report is not intended to duplicate any of the work done on climate change in UNESCO or the broader family of United Nations Organizations, but rather to support it - by highlighting the often subtle, but nonetheless highly important ethical implications of climate change that are often shifted to the background when issues of hard science, economics, and international politics are discussed.
-In fact, this report has been initiated in direct response to the request of the General Assembly of UNESCO addressed to the General of UNESCO to develop a UNESCO Strategy for Action on Climate Change that aims "to build and maintain the requisite knowledge base, and to adopt measures to adapt to the impacts of climate change, contribute to the mitigation of its causes, and strengthen sustainable development" (Executive Board Document 180 EX/16, p.
+Building on previous work done in COMEST on environmental ethics,1 this report is not intended to duplicate any of the work done on climate change in UNESCO or the broader family of United Nations Organizations, but rather to support it - by highlighting the often subtle, but nonetheless highly important ethical implications of climate change that are often shifted to the background when issues of hard science, economics, and international politics are discussed.

+This report has been initiated in direct response to the request of the General Conference of UNESCO addressed to the Director-General of UNESCO to develop a UNESCO Strategy for Action on Climate Change that aims "to build and maintain the requisite knowledge base, and to adopt measures to adapt to the impacts of climate change, contribute to the mitigation of its causes, and strengthen sustainable development" (Executive Board Document 180 EX/16, p.
 1).
 Without serious attention to the ethical implications of climate change, this Strategy for Action may not be as strong as it can be.

-&lt;sup>1 Details about previous work done in COMEST on environmental ethics can be found at www.unesco.org/COMEST
+1 Details about previous work done in COMEST on environmental ethics can be found at www.unesco.org/COMEST